-Using steroids or any other performance enhancing drugs was simply not an option.
+Using steroids or any other performance-enhancing drugs was simply not an option.

-As an athlete in rowing (which is an olympic sport) there was always the possibility of a random drug test.
+As an athlete in rowing (which is an Olympic sport) there was always the possibility of a random drug test.

 Cycling was another sport that was closely monitored from a drug use point of view.

-For me - given my morals, my ambition to be a successful athlete, plus the reputation I was building as a coach (not to mention my health concerns) staying drug free was a no brainer.
-Heck I wouldn't even drink tap water because of the fluoride in there, let alone inject god know's what into my body.
+For me, given my morals, my ambition to be a successful athlete, plus the reputation I was building as a coach, not to mention my health concerns, staying drug-free was a no brainer.
+Heck, I wouldn't even drink tap water because of the fluoride in there, let alone inject god-knows-what into my body.

 Despite all this, there were many haters.
 People would see my legs and immediately say I was on the 'gear'.
-I heard it at comps, in the gym and even online.
+I heard it at competitions, in the gym and even online.
 It was very frustrating.

 Can you spot me?
-I'm the orange dude in the middle
+I'm the orange dude in the middle.

 I ended up winning my class at both state champs and then national champs.

-Pretty cool I must admit.
+It's pretty cool, I must admit.

 Not only did this give me a new sport (with new dreams) to focus on, but my personal training business exploded.

-Now I had all aspects of fitness training on my CV.
-Endurance, strength, muscle building, conditioning and dieting.
+Now I had all aspects of fitness training on my CV: endurance, strength, muscle building, conditioning and dieting.

 Things were looking up.